jsonmaur/node-crypto-extra/README.md

   > Type: `any`

 - **secretKey** - The key used in the encryption.
 If not supplied, the lib will fallback to the environment variable `ENCRYPTION_KEY`.
+Must be at least 32 characters.

   > Type: `string`
   > Default: `process.env.ENCRYPTION_KEY`